Online intensives with a licensed psychologist: 443.480.5999

 If we agree there’s a fit,

-• We’ll collaboratively set goals (based on time, topic, and your history)
+• We’ll collaboratively set intensive goals (based on time, topic, and your history)

 • You’ll pay for the intensive (with the credit card on file or through Zelle).*